 Regular inspections, including cleaning the drain pans and checking the condensate lines, can help prevent bacteria buildup.
 Air filters should be replaced once every three months, or as often as once a month during periods of heavy use.
 Lastly, if you find issues that require repairs, avoid doing them yourself.
 Instead, contact an HVAC professional.

 Call Sierra Air for Your Heating and Cooling Needs

 Sierra Air is your leading provider of residential air conditioning installation and repair services.
-Give us a call at (775) 800-5500 or (775) 625-1654.
-You can also fill out our contact form to schedule an appointment.
+Fill out our contact form to schedule an appointment.
 We serve customers in Nevada and nearby areas.